metalsoft-io/metalcloud-cli/README.md

 ```

 The objects and their fields can be found in the [SDK documentation](https://godoc.org/github.com/metalsoft-io/metal-cloud-sdk-go).
 The fields will be in the format specified in the yaml tag.
 For example `SubnetPool` object has a field named `subnet_pool_prefix_human_readable` in JSON format.
-In the YAML file used as imput for this command, the field should be called `prefix`.
+In the YAML file used as input for this command, the field should be called `prefix`.

 ## Condensed format